CloudBoltSoftware/terraform-provider-cloudbolt/examples/README.md

 ## Infrastructure

-To run an example you will want to copy `terraform.tfvars.dist` to `terraform.tfars` in each example and fill each in with the appropriate variables.
+To run an example you will want to copy `terraform.tfvars.dist` to `terraform.tfvars` in each example and fill each in with the appropriate variables.

 Each example outlines additional infrastructure that is expected on the CloudBolt server for it to run correctly.